sgvlug/website/content/posts/2013-10-21-big-data-24-hour-near-real-time-processing-and-computation-for-the-jpl-airborne-snow-observatory.md

 layout: post
-Title: "BIG DATA!
-24 hour near real time processing and computation for the JPL Airborne Snow Observatory"
+Title: BIG DATA!
+24 hour near real time processing and computation for the JPL Airborne Snow Observatory
 Date: 2013-10-21 06:24
 categories:
 JPL's Airborne Snow Observatory is an integrated imaging spectrometer and scanning LIDAR for measuring mountain snow albedo, snow depth/snow water equivalent, and ice height (once exposed), led by PI Dr. Tom Painter.
 The team recently wrapped our "Snow On" campaign where over a course of 3 months, we flew the Tuolumne River Basin, Sierra Nevada, California above the O'Shaughnessy Dam of the Hetch Hetchy reservoir; focusing initial on the Tuolumne, and then moving to weekly flights over the Uncompahgre Basin, Colorado.